viviandotdev/ObsidianVault/20 Sources/Videos/How language and culture shape the way we think.md

 tags:: [[language]]
 type:: #source/video
 source:: [Eastern and Western Design: How culture rewires the brain](https://www.youtube.com/watch?v=8UAsN9wvePE&list=WL&index=23)
-## How language and culture shape the way we think

 How language and culture shape the way we think Context vs Subject
 Americans look for the subject (focal point)